jigargosar/elm-2048-v2/journal.md

 * perhaps we can implement it outside board.
 * What about separating core logic and animation?
 * How much can we actually separate?
+* Well this line of thought is moot.
+* For now lets implement without thinking about reuse.